 Once a personal injury case has begun, your attorney will start a process called “discovery.”
 This is a procedure in which both sides exchange documents about the case.
-Discovery is the longest part of a personal injury lawsuit and can take a year or more from the date the defendant files their answer to the eventual settlement or trial.
+The discovery phase is the longest part of a personal injury lawsuit.
+It can take a year or more from when the defendant files their answer to the eventual settlement or trial.
+If you did not have an attorney before this point, you will want one when documents like “Request for Admissions” and “Demand for Documents” arrive at your door.

-Written Discovery
+The Written Discovery Phase

 The written discovery usually contains two or three parts.

 - Interrogatories.
 This is a list of questions.
-The opposing counsel will ask you about your job, your injury, your finances, medical history, and other things related to the case.
+The opposing counsel will ask you about your job, injury, finances, medical history, and other things related to the case.
 In return, your attorney will send a list of questions to people involved in your case.
 For instance, if you have been in a car accident, the other driver will be sent a set of interrogatories like yours.

 What If I Don’t Want to Answer These Questions?

 If you believe a question is not relevant to your case, this is where your attorney will step in.
-There are objections your attorney can make to certain questions, such as that they are invalid, or overbroad, that will allow you not to answer, but you cannot refuse to answer a question outright.
+There are objections your attorney can make to certain questions, such as that they are invalid or overbroad, that will allow you not to answer, but you cannot refuse to answer a question outright.

 Depositions

 After the written discovery has been exchanged, your attorney may request depositions from the other parties.
 A deposition is a little like being in court.
 The person being questioned, the “deponent,” will be placed under oath, and then asked questions about the case.
-The difference is that a judge will not be present, and the purpose is only to gather information.
+The difference is that a judge will not be present; the purpose is only to gather information.
 The opposing counsel will also be present and can cross-examine the deponent if they wish.

 Examinations and Expert Witnesses